japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

 createResultProjection(expressions: Seq[Expression]): UnsafeProjection
 ----

-`createResultProjection` creates a link:spark-sql-UnsafeProjection.adoc[UnsafeProjection] function for `expressions` window function link:spark-sql-Expression.adoc[Catalyst expressions] so that the window expressions are on the right side of child's output.
+`createResultProjection` creates a link:spark-sql-UnsafeProjection.adoc[UnsafeProjection] function for `expressions` window function link:expressions/Expression.md[Catalyst expressions] so that the window expressions are on the right side of child's output.

 NOTE: link:spark-sql-UnsafeProjection.adoc[UnsafeProjection] is a Scala function that produces link:spark-sql-UnsafeRow.adoc[UnsafeRow] for an link:spark-sql-InternalRow.adoc[InternalRow].